DaveCrown/install-k3s/README.md

 - refactored the configure play into a role for readability
 - various fixes to make the linter happy
 - added devcontainer support to work around PyYAML support with homebrew and Python 3.13

+# 1.3

+- Added a play to patch and reboot the nodes
+- moved patching from install to maint play
+- included prep_hosts and install_u6143 in maint play
+- moved build packages to the the install_u6143 role
+- changed the install u6143 role to use the make module instead of command

 ## To do's